MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

  Path to a print template; if none is specified, the default print template is used.

  *bShowPrintDialog*
- If true, shows the Print dialog.
+ If TRUE, shows the Print dialog.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.